-Additional checks may be made on the substituted values depending on the valueClass.
-For example numericClass values must be valid floating point numbers and dateTimeClass values must be valid ISO8601 values conforming to the BIDS data-time requirements.
+Additional checks may be made on the substituted values depending on the valueClass

+valueClass Additional value checks

+numericClass Must be a valid floating point number.

+dateTimeClass Must be a valid ISO8601 value.

 The values of HED tag placeholders cannot stand alone, but must include the parent when used in a HED string.
 For example, the Label node in the HED schema has the # child.
 Thus, the value myLabel meant to substitute for the # child of the Label node must include Label term when used in a HED tag (e.g., Label/myLabel not myLabel).